 - Cornstarch.
 This is the secret to getting the chicken ultra-crispy when frying!
 Tapioca starch is another good option.
 You’ll also use a bit of cornstarch to thicken the sauce.
 (You can also find some of the best cornstarch substitutes.)

 - Flour.
 A mix of starch and flour completes the batter.
-A gluten-free 1-to-1 blend may be substituted.
+All-purpose is best, but a gluten-free 1-to-1 blend works if needed.

 - Oil.
 Normally the type of oil is not a big deal, but since you are cooking at a relatively high heat you want an oil with a higher smoke point.
 Avocado oil is preferred, but safflower, grapeseed, canola, or even peanut oil will work as well.